mh720/scaleio-volume-backup/README.md

  -n       name of the new scaleIO volume to create

- -s       size of the new volume to create (should match the original dumped volume size)
+ -s       size of the new volume to create in GB (should match the original dumped volume size)

  -v       increase verbosity